 Narcisa A. Polonio

-Board Governance, Organizational Leadership & Strategic Solutions Independent Consultant Advisor to the Steve Fund; Co-Chair, Community College Council (3C)
+Board Governance, Organizational Leadership & Strategic Solutions; Independent Consultant Advisor to the Steve Fund; Co-Chair, Community College Council (3C)

 Dr. Polonio directed The Trustees for Student Success national initiative, which seeks to increase the engagement of community college trustees and governing boards in the student success movement.
 This initiative includes the nationally acclaimed Governance Institute for Student Success (GISS.
 She provided leadership to several different initiatives, including: the Trustee Education Webinar Series, Governance Recognition Program, and Completion Symposia; supported by grants from the Kresge Foundation, Lumina Foundation, Strada Network, William & Melinda Gates Foundation, and corporate contributions.